SAP-archive/sap-devtoberfest-2020/README.md

 In order to track the open source projects that will be judged, we also ask that you add the URL to your project in the [entry.txt](entry.txt) via pull request.

+## Entries

+For a current list of contest entries and details about their projects, [please see details here](entries.md)

 ## Open Source and SAP

 For more information on the role of Open Source in the SAP world: [https://developers.sap.com/open-source.html](https://developers.sap.com/open-source.html).